cloudfour/guides/css/README.md

 The `base/` directory should contain mostly foundational element styles and any core dependencies (mixins, variables, functions, etc.) that need to be globally available.
 There should be few (if any) class definitions within this directory.
 Some examples of what you might place here include:

-- `reset.css` or `normalize.css` (or _both_)
+- `reset.css` or `normalize.css` (not necessarily [CSS Reset] or [normalize.css])
 - `variables.css`
 - `mixins.css`
 - `scaffolding.css`
 - `forms.css`
 - `typography.css`

-Each file should only be responsible for providing base styles for designated group of related elements.
+Each file should only be responsible for providing base styles for a designated group of related elements.

 ```css
 /* base/forms.css */